PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ## Using multiple GUI components
-*But if `createGui()` can send back only one GUI component, how can I use multiple GUI components?* Well, there exists some GUI components whose sole purpose is to contain and position other GUI components on the screen.
+>*But if `createGui()` can send back only one GUI component, how can I use multiple GUI components?*

+Well, that's an excellent question.
+There exists some GUI components whose sole purpose is to contain and position other GUI components on the screen.
 These GUI components are called *layouts*, and the GUI components they contain are called *children*.

-By using a layout, `createGui()` can send back only one GUI component (the layout), but that GUI component can in turn contain other GUI components.
+By using a layout, `createGui()` can send back only one GUI component (the layout), but that GUI component will in turn contain other GUI components.
 And when the layout component is shown on the screen, it will position and show the child components it contains on the screen too.
 This way we can build a GUI consisting of multiple GUI components!

-Let's go through some of the layouts we can use in BagaWork.
+Let's go through the two most common layout components in BagaWork: the `Rows` component and the `Columns` component.

 ## The `Rows` component
 The GUI component called `Rows` is a layout that positions its children as rows: